socrata/dev.socrata.com/_posts/2017-08-28-elixir-in-production.md

 The most positive thing to say about Elixir and the tooling is that we don't really think about it much.
 The amount of time we spend talking, thinking about, and wrestling with tooling (coming from a world of microservices) has been seriously reduced, which leaves much more time to focus on what actually matters, which building the product that our users use every day.

+*Elixir is a language which compiles to Erlang AST and runs on the Erlang Virtual Machine, BEAM.
+Elixir has an identical programming model to Erlang, but with a different syntax, standard library, and tooling.